-Villages of Wharfedale walk The villages of Wharfedale walk visits Hebden, Burnsall, Linton and Thorpe before returning to Grassington.
-The walk combines riverside walking with quiet lanes and footpaths with great views across the dale.
+Villages of Wharfedale walk The villages of Wharfedale walk visits the quintessentially Dales villages of Hebden, Burnsall, Linton and Thorpe before returning to Grassington.
+The walk combines riverside walking with quiet lanes and footpaths and great views across this section of Wharfedale.
 3 Rating: Moderate walk 7.5mi Distance: 7.5 miles / 12 km 210m Elevation: 210m / 689ft

 Kisdon Fell from Thwaite The walk starts at Thwaite, a village in Upper Swaledale.
 From here it climbs steeply up Kisdon Fell before dropping down to Keld.
 The low level return from Keld follows the embryonic River Swale.
 3 Rating: Moderate walk 7.5mi Distance: 7.5 miles / 12 km 288m Elevation: 288m / 944ft